decklededges/decklededges.github.io/movie-night/README.md

    ```
    manwhat	0	no
    drunkenmonkeystyle	0	no
-   Wapole Languray	0	no
-   surfacelevelspeck	0	no
-   Emy	0	no
-   elfgames	0	no
-   Fuego Fish	0	no
    Treguna Mekoides	0	no
-   Foolster	0	no
-   Cassa	0	no
-   Blind Duke	0	no
    ```

    (Paste starting at cell A2, tab-separated — most spreadsheet paste boxes handle tabs fine.)